Ahanaf-Abrar-Trishad/cardiac_early_detection_repo/docs/ATTENTION_TRAINING_GUIDE.md

 ## 🎯 What We Have

-Two state-of-the-art attention-based architectures for cardiac disease classification:
+Four attention-based architectures for cardiac disease classification:

 1. **AdvancedAttentionClassifier** (3.2M parameters)
    - Single-input with multi-head self-attention